 The teaching performance of educators is paramount in shaping the quality of education and student outcomes.
 Performance of teachers was obtained using the ACE Performance Evaluation System for Teachers.
 Table 7 presents a detailed assessment of teaching performance among ACE teachers, providing insights into their effectiveness in the classroom.
 This evaluation encompasses 229 teachers, revealing varying degrees of performance excellence categorized into Outstanding to Poor ratings.

-Table 7
+Table 7.
 The Teaching Performance of the Teachers